 While the index is populating, the following console option becomes available:

-Once population is complete, you have the option to populate incrementally to account for new or removed documents from the data source and training data source on the ready-to-index list.
+After population is complete, you have the option to populate incrementally to account for new or removed documents from the data source and training data source on the ready-to-index list.
 To perform an incremental build, click Run on the console, then choose Incremental from the modal that appears.
-See Incremental population considerations for conceptual indexes for more information.
+See Incremental population considerations for more information.

-- If, after building your index, you want to add any documents that were previously excluded from training back into the training data source document pool, you must disable the Optimize training set field on the index and perform another full population.
+Note: After building your index, if you want to add any documents that were previously excluded from training back into the training data source document pool, you must disable the Optimize training set field on the index and perform another full population.
 An incremental population does not re-introduce these previously excluded documents.

-Once population is complete, the index will build automatically.
+After population is complete, the index will build automatically.
 During this phase, training data source documents and Latent Semantic Indexing (LSI) are used to build the concept space based on the relationships between words and documents.
-Data source documents are mapped into the concept space, and noise words, very common words, are filtered from the index to improve quality.
+Data source documents are mapped into the concept space, and words on the "stop words" or "noise words" list are filtered from the index to improve quality.

 Please note that the index is unavailable for searching during this phase.